acemod/language-arma-atom/README.md

 # Arma language support in Atom

-This packages adds syntax highlighting and completions for SQF files in Atom, including functions and Macros from the CBA and ACE3 projects.
-This package is maintained by the ACE3 development team and the Arma community effort.
+This packages adds syntax highlighting and completions for SQF files in Atom, including functions and Macros from the [CBA](http://github.com/CBATeam/CBA_A3/) and [ACE3](http://github.com/acemod/ACE3/) projects.
+This package is maintained and developed by the [ACE3](http://ace3mod.com/) development team and the Arma community effort.

 We have added support for the following file types used by the Real Virtuality engine:
 - sqf